adlnet/xAPI-Spec/xAPI.md

 ### 2.2.4 Activities Resource

-The Activity Profile API also includes a method to retrieve a full description of an Activity from the LRS.
-This API has [Concurrency](#concurrency) controls associated with it.
+The Activities Resource provides a method to retrieve a full description of an Activity from the LRS.
+This Resource has [Concurrency](#concurrency) controls associated with it.

 ###### Full Activity Object GET